Estimating a probability mass function with unknown labels: Introduction

 Both in the basic or extended model one can give a \emph{truncation level} $k=k_n$, and define $\widetilde \phi=(\theta_1,...,\theta_k)$ as well as $\phi_0=1-\sum_{\alpha=1}^k \theta_\alpha$.
 Such a truncated model we call a \emph{sieved model}.
-As we will see later analogous to the standard NPMLE one can write down a likelihood function for the sieved model and from this a MLE, the so-called sieved NPMLE.
-The introduction of the sieved NPMLE is novel and as discussed below is important for many applications.
+Analogous to the standard PML one can write down a likelihood function for the sieved model and from this a PML, the so-called sieved PML.
+The introduction of the sieved PML (sPML) is novel and as discussed below is important for many applications.

-The main theoretical results in the paper are almost sure consistency in an $L^{1}$-norm for the extended model NPMLE and sieved NPMLE.
+The main theoretical results in the paper are almost sure consistency in an $L^{1}$-norm for the PML and sieved PML.
 In this connection the Hardy-Littlewood-Polya monotone rearrangement algorithm \cite{hardy:littlewood:polya:1952} is interesting for two reasons.
 The first reason is that the algorithm is prominent in our proof of the consistency result, since a naive estimator of the probability mass function can be seen as a monotone rearrangement of the empirical probability mass function.
 In the proof we need a certain contraction or non-expansivity property of the algorithm cf.\ \cite{anevski:fougeres:2007,lieb:loss:1996}.
-Another result is the almost sure rate of convergence which is of the order $n^{{-1/4}}$ for both the standard and sieved NPMLE, which should be compared with the rate, but then in distribution of norms, for the naive estimator, for which Jankowski and Wellner \cite{jankowski:wellner:2009} have obtained the rate $n^{-1/2}$.
+Another result is the almost sure rate of convergence which is almost of the order $n^{{-1/4}}$ for both the standard and sieved PML, which should be compared with the rate for the naive estimator, for which Jankowski and Wellner \cite{jankowski:wellner:2009} have obtained the rate $n^{-1/2}$, but then in distribution of norms, and furthermore for which we derive the almost sure rate in supnorm distance of order almost $n^{-1/2}$, cf. Section 3.

-Putting aside consistency of the estimator, which is addressed in detail later, an important question is how to calculate it.
-The main practical result is the introduction of a stochastic approximation expectation maximisation (SA-EM) algorithm for the sieved estimator, where we use the EM algorithm to get a numeric approximation, treating the bijection $\chi$ as a latent variable; this is presented in an appendix.
+An important question is how to calculate the estimator.
+The main practical result is a stochastic approximation expectation maximisation (SA-EM) algorithm for the sieved estimator, where we use the EM algorithm to get a numeric approximation, treating the bijection $\chi$ as a latent variable; this is presented in \ref{suppB}.
 In this algorithm, in the M step, assuming given $\chi$, we will use isotonic regression.
-We develop a modification of the standard PAVA algorithm for isotonic regression, cf.\ Robertson et al.\ \cite{robertson:wright:dykstra:1988}, to allow for lower bounds on the unknown frequencies; besides presenting the details of the lower bounded isotonic regression estimator and the algorithm to compute it, we also prove convergence of the latter.
+We develop a modification of the standard PAVA algorithm for isotonic regression, cf.\ Robertson et al.\ \cite{robertson:wright:dykstra:1988}, to allow for lower bounds on the unknown frequencies, in \ref{suppC}.